Arc676/Dork-2/README.md

 Now, Dork is back as a 2D game!

 ### Controls
 On the main menu, use the arrow keys to move the selector or change a value.
 WASD will also work unless the "name" field is selected.
 Press ENTER to select buttons.
 In game, use WASD or the arrow keys to move around or select things.
-Press ESC to pause so you can save, toggle music, or exit to main.
+Press ESC to to access the pause menu.

-In the shop, press LEFT and RIGHT (or A and D) to change the number of potions you want to purchase.
+In the shop, press the left and right brackets (`[` and `]`) to change the number of potions you want to purchase.

 During combat, you can use potions if you have any on you.
-Press LEFT and RIGHT (or A and D) to change potion and UP and DOWN (or W and S) to change the number of potions you want to consume together.
+Press LEFT and RIGHT (or A and D) to select the potion and the left and right brackets to change the number of potions you want to consume.

 ### About

 Dork 2 was created for [Maximum Monster Month](https://itch.io/jam/maximum-monster-month), a Game Jam hosted on [itch.io](https://itch.io).
+Although the game was not completed on time and ideas for the game existed before joining the jam, the jam was a necessary incentive to begin development, which continues long after the duration of the jam.

 ### Legal